-See what the property transfer taxes are in Thailand.
+Property transfer taxes in Thailand is explained here when you are buying property.
 If you are going to buy a condominium in Phuket then you should have a property lawyer in Phuket calculate the transfer duty and taxes for you.
 The transfer costs are also split between the buyer and the seller.
 Before you buy a condominium always do a due diligence on the property before you sign the sale agreement or provide a deposit on the sale.

 There are a number of taxes on the property when the property is transferred.
 Some of these would not applicable in all transfers as explained below.
 The most common transfer taxes are the transfer fee, stamp duty, withholding tax (personal or corporate) and the specific business tax (if applicable).
 These are the basic for transfer costs.